Here are the 19 companies presenting at Alchemist Accelerator Demo Day XXV today – TechCrunch

 When Alchemist Accelerator shifted its Demo Day to virtual earlier this year, Alchemist director and founder Ravi Belani told me it was a move he expected the team to stick with for some time.
 Nearly half a year later it’s time for another Demo Day — and sure enough, with the pandemic still ongoing, it’s another virtual one.

-As an enterprise accelerator, Alchemist focuses primarily on seed stage companies that make their money from other companies rather than those that sell to consumers.
-This latest cohort (the accelerator’s 25th) saw nearly 20 companies go through the program, with focuses ranging from physical therapy devices, to an AI “coach” for sales reps, to productivity tools for software developers.
+As an enterprise accelerator, Alchemist focuses primarily on seed-stage companies that make their money from other companies rather than those that sell to consumers.
+This latest cohort (the accelerator’s 25th) saw nearly 20 companies go through the program, with focuses ranging from physical therapy devices to an AI “coach” for sales reps to productivity tools for software developers.

 Don’t have time to watch the whole thing?
 Here’s an alphabetized list of all the companies scheduled to present, along with some notes about what each is working on:

-Anda Technologies: A simplified smartwatch with built-in GPS, calling, and a quick symbol-based messaging system, meant to help parents and caretakers stay in touch in situations where a full smartphone might be too much.
-They initially focused on Latin America, and are now expanding support to US and Europe.
+Anda Technologies: A simplified smartwatch with built-in GPS, calling and a quick symbol-based messaging system, meant to help parents and caretakers stay in touch in situations where a full smartphone might be too much.
+They initially focused on Latin America, and are now expanding support to U.S. and Europe.

 Botco.ai: A “conversational marketing platform” — in other words, marketing chatbots meant to increase sales and conversions.
 Potential customers can chat with these bots over SMS or messaging apps, and their AI will use its growing understanding of what it knows about your business to respond.

 BreachRX: A platform meant to help streamline your company’s response when a security breach happens.
-They provide response playbooks, help assign tasks to the correct team members, and help capture records of how and when your company took action.
+They provide response playbooks, help assign tasks to the correct team members and help capture records of how and when your company took action.

 ClearQuote: Computer vision-based vehicle inspections.
 The company says it can scan an entire vehicle for damage using a smartphone camera in around 60 seconds, calculating cost of repair on the fly.
-Focusing on end-of-lease inspections, used car inspections, and rental car return inspections first.
+Focusing on end-of-lease inspections, used car inspections and rental car return inspections first.

-CoPilot: An AI-powered “coach” for sales reps.
-As reps make phone/video calls, CoPilot analyzes the conversation and generates “cue cards” with relevant information.
+Copilot: An AI-powered “coach” for sales reps.
+As reps make phone/video calls, Copilot analyzes the conversation and generates “cue cards” with relevant information.

-Evolution Devices: A wearable electrical stimulation device meant to help in the rehabilitation process for those with lower limb weaknesses (including stroke survivors or individuals with multiple sclerosis.)
+Evolution Devices: A wearable electrical stimulation device meant to help in the rehabilitation process for those with lower limb weaknesses (including stroke survivors or individuals with multiple sclerosis).
 The device adapts to each user’s own walking pattern, and helps with remote care by reporting data (such as step counts) back to the patient’s therapist.

-Faucetworks: An “artificial neurologist”, meant to help more quickly identify neurological emergencies while a patient is in an ambulance en route to a hospital, or at hospitals where no neurologist is on site.
+Faucetworks: An “artificial neurologist,” meant to help more quickly identify neurological emergencies while a patient is in an ambulance en route to a hospital, or at hospitals where no neurologist is on site.
 Their hardware system asks patients a series of questions, then walks them through a physical exam.

-HR Messenger: An HR/onboarding chatbot built to work over Whatsapp/Facebook Messenger, helping to automate things like pre-screening questions, interview scheduling, and referral requests.
+HR Messenger: An HR/onboarding chatbot built to work over WhatsApp/Facebook Messenger, helping to automate things like pre-screening questions, interview scheduling and referral requests.
 The company says it’s working with clients including KFC and H&M.

 Hopthru: Data analysis platform for public transit agencies.
 Hooks into the data these agencies already collect, cleans it up, then pipes it into a dashboard to help these transit agencies find ways to improve their routes and ridership.

 Hubly Surgical: Building a smarter drill for neurosurgeons performing “skull puncture” operations.
-The company says that many surgeons still use basic, standard (hand-cranked!) drills, which can lead to high complication rates; Hubly’s drill helps to precisely angle the drill and is built to prevent the surgeon from drilling too deep.
-Expects to see FDA clearance in 2021, and launch in US hospitals in 2022.
+The company says that many surgeons still use basic, standard (hand-cranked!) drills, which can lead to high complication rates.
+Hubly’s drill helps to precisely angle the drill and is built to prevent the surgeon from drilling too deep.
+Expects to see FDA clearance in 2021, and launch in U.S. hospitals in 2022.

 HyPoint: Working on high-power, high-density hydrogen fuel cell systems for aviation, meant to dramatically reduce CO2 emissions from air transportation.